DCY1117/MangaQuick/README.md

 -  **Translation**: Three translation options are now available:
    - **DeepL**: Enter your DeepL API key and select the desired target language.
    - **Google Translate**: Free alternative that does not require an API key.
    - **Ollama**: Supports running LLMs for text translation.
-Follow the setup guide at [Ollama GitHub](https://github.com/ollama/ollama).
+Follow the setup guide at [Ollama GitHub](https://github.com/ollama/ollama) and explore the available models in the [Ollama Library](https://ollama.com/library).
+The translation quality **depends heavily on the prompt** used.
+Currently, the prompt is **fixed**, but adding an option to customize it would be beneficial (**future work**).
+Initial tests with **DeepSeek R1** produced poor results, highlighting the need for model-specific prompt tuning and output processing.
+For now, the system works **best with Phi-4**, as recommended by the author (Refer to [#10](https://github.com/your-repo/your-project/pull/10) for details).
+Future adjustments may be required to optimize performance for different models.

 -  **Inpainting**: Select either GPU (`"cuda"`) or CPU (`"cpu"`).
 -  **Text Injection**: Choose the appropriate font size and style.
 The following fonts are available:
    - **Default font**